Ridiculously easypaycheck calculator

 Important note on the salary paycheck calculator: The calculator on this page is provided through the ADP Employer Resource Center and is designed to provide general guidance and estimates.
 It should not be relied upon to calculate exact taxes, payroll or other financial data.
 These calculators are not intended to provide tax or legal advice and do not represent any ADP service or solution.
 You should refer to a professional advisor or accountant regarding any specific requirements or concerns.

 Own a small business?
-Skip crunching numbers!
-Roll runs payroll for you.
+Let Roll run payroll for you.

 Learn More

-Sure, our salary paycheck calculator does a lot of heavy lifting—but it still may be helpful to take a closer look at a few of the calculations that are essential to payroll.
+Sure, our paycheck calculator does a lot of the heavy lifting- but it still may be helpful to take a closer look at a few of the financial and logistical aspects that are essential to payroll.

-While most paychecks may look largely the same, their delivery schedules can change from business to business.
-Numerous variables can dictate how often paychecks are disbursed, including applicable state laws and regulations, and even your own preference as an employer.
-Check out our blog to learn how to choose the right pay schedule for your business.
+While most paychecks look pretty much the same, their delivery schedules can vary from business to business.
+Several factors can dictate how often paychecks are disbursed, including applicable state laws and regulations, and even your own preference as an employer.
+Check out the Roll blog to learn how to choose the right pay schedule for your business.

 woman looking at phone